 Callaghan MJ.
 The role of massage in the management of the athlete: a review.
 Brit J Sports Med.
 1993;27:28-33.

-Massage therapy: an introduction.
+Massage therapy for health purposes.
 National Center for Complementary and Alternative Medicine website.
 Available at: http://nccam.nih.gov/health/massage/massageintroduction.htm.
-Updated August 2010.
-Accessed March 7, 2013.
+Updated June 2016.
+Accessed February 2, 2017.

 Tiidus PM.
 Manual massage and recovery of muscle function following exercise: a literature review.
 J Orthop Sports Phys Ther.
 1997;25:107-112.